Fire Department Key Box Installation (Knox Box)

-- Make sure your building is located in the West Plainfield Fire Department, Davis, California.
+- Make sure your building is located in the West Plainfield Fire Protection District, Davis, California.

-- Determine the number of items needed stored in the key box for the building.
-Generally: A. One master key (or set of keys) per floor (or per 10,000 sq feet.)
+- Determine the number of items needed to be stored in the key box for the building.
+Generally: A. One master key (or set of keys) per floor (or per 10,000 sq feet).
 B. One set of keys per elevator.
 C. Alarm panel, pull station, sprinkler and other fire protection controls.
 D. Electronic access cards, padlocks and/or special keys not on the master system.
-E. Computer thumb drive with building plans, your emergency procedures, hazardous materials on site and emergency contacts in .PDF format placed in a plastic bag.
+E. Computer thumb drive with building plans, your emergency procedures, hazardous materials on site, and emergency contacts in .PDF format placed in a plastic bag.